akoutmos/prom_ex/README.md

 PromEx provides a few utilities to you in order to accomplish this goal:

+- The `PromEx.Plug` module that can be used in your Phoenix or Plug application to expose the collected metrics
+- A Mix task to upload the provided complimentary Grafana dashboards
+- A Mix task to create a PromEx metrics capture module
 - A behaviour that defines the contract for PromEx plug-ins
-- Mix tasks to upload the provided complimentary Grafana dashboards
-- The `PromEx.MetricTypes.Event` struct to define event based metrics
-- The `PromEx.MetricTypes.Polling` struct to define pollable metrics
-- The `PromEx.MetricTypes.Manual` struct to define manually refreshed metrics
-- The `PromEx.Plug` module that can be used in your Phoenix or Plug application to expose the collected metrics
+- A behaviour that defines the functionality of a PromEx metrics capture module
+- Grafana dashboards tailored to each specific Plugin so that metrics work out of the box with dashboards

 ### Available Plugins